 While Pomskies’ fur color might lean more toward a Siberian Husky, their size is definitely similar to a Pomeranian.

-On average, these pups weigh between 20 to 30 pounds and are 10 to 15 inches tall, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+On average, these pups weigh between 20 to 30 pounds and are 10 to 15 inches tall, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 The breed's appearance largely depends on which parent’s genes are more dominant, but it’s common for Pomksies to have fur markings and striking, bright eyes similar to Siberian Huskies.
 Their fur grows in solid black, tan or white or a mix of white with black, gray, brown, red or blue, Dr. McCullough explains.